M1N4T0-K4N4E/RSA-Mail/readme.md

 A simple Mail sender scheduler for RSA project using PocketBase as database.

 Change mailOptions in mailer.ts for change reciver.
+For database Collection import it from /db/pb.schema.json AND download PocketBase .exe file to /db/

 ## Usage